-Pruning First Suckers
+Why Pruning First Suckers?

-Pruning tomatoes should be done about once a week by pinching off the “suckers” in the “V” of the main stem and branches (See below picture).
+Pruning tomatoes should be done about once a week by pinching off the main “suckers” in the “V” of the main stem and branches (See below picture).

-Additional Tomato Pruning Tips
+Additional Pruning Tips for Indeterminate Tomato Plant

-Determinate tomatoes also known as bush tomatoes grow on average up to 3 and half to 4 feet.
-And they naturally stop growing.
-The prunning must be done at lower level, target the lower leaves and/or suckers at the bottom of tomato plants.
-The main reason and benefit of this practice is that will improve airflow which in return may help reduce foliar diseases.
+The indeterminate tomato plant pruning for instance must be done at lower level, target the lower leaves and or suckers at the bottom of tomato plants.
+The main reason for this and the benefits of this practice is that it will facilitate and improve airflow which in return may help reduce foliar diseases.

 This will also allow the plant to focus on ripening the fruit that is currently hanging on the plant’s branches much quicker, to ensure you are able to harvest the tomatoes before it freezes outside.